zestai/zrp/examples/analysis/Alabama_Case_Study.md

     The key is already set

 By default multiple performance metrics are generated.
 Lets review the True Positive Rate, the metric labeled TPR.
 In this case the TPR conveys the percentage of correct approximated race in the true race/ethnicity class.
-For reference, ideally the TPR should be as close to 1 as possible
+For reference, ideally the TPR should be as close to 1 as possible.

 ```python